-Sounds like a case of EAC (exercise associated collapse).
+Sounds like a case of EAC (exercise-associated collapse).
 First off, you may want to cool it on all the caffeine and other supplements — these stimulants can be super dehydrating and actually make you more susceptible to heat exhaustion and fainting.
 No matter how much the Schuylkill River cools down the air on the trail, if you’re not drinking enough water on a hot summer day, you may start to experience dizziness, confusion, weakness, nausea, and even fainting.
 Sound familiar?

 If it isn’t dehydration, it could be a few other things: dietary deficiencies, lack of conditioning (yes, it can happen to pros), or improper pacing.
-One way to help avoid EAC, our advice is to stay in your comfort zone and try your best to ease in and out of your fastest speed — a sudden decrease in your speed can cause collapse, and over exertion can cause hyperventilation.
-When ending your run, keep walking for a few minutes afterwards to avoid shocking your system.
+One way to help avoid EAC, our advice is to stay in your comfort zone and try your best to ease in and out of your fastest speed — a sudden decrease in your speed can cause collapse, and overexertion can cause hyperventilation.
+When ending your run, keep walking for a few minutes afterward to avoid shocking your system.

 In some cases, collapsing can be a sign of an underlying cardiac condition.
 If you think that’s the case, please don’t try to exercise again before seeing a clinician.
 For the sake of you (and your fellow trail riders) stay humble on your runs and get to a vybe to get checked out before you challenge a group of cyclists to a race.
 You’ll still be number one in our books.